umazhar/Simple-Risc-Machine/README.md

 A simple RISC machine with 8 registers, 16-bit instruction decoder, datapath controller, memory, 4 operation ALU, shifter, and overflow detection.

-Written in verilog, with the instruction files for the testbench written in ARM Assembly and assembled using sas to the instruction files data.txt, data1.txt and test.txt.
+Written in verilog, with the instruction files for the testbench written in ARM Assembly and assembled using sas to the instruction files data.txt

 TO IMPLEMENT: You will need to install the most recent edition of modelsim and quartus